Apply for admission to complete the pre-professional year courses at a post-secondary institution.

 - photocopy of an Indian Status Card

-Learn more about acceptable documentation and Aboriginal Ancestry here.
+Learn more about acceptable documentation and Indigenous Ancestry here.
 Applicants applying for equity seats in this program must submit documentation to the address below by June 1.

 Program Reference Form